OumaymaLimeme/taho-chatbot-frontend/README.md

-# 🌐 TAHO AI Chatbot – Frontend
+# 🌐 Chatbot – Frontend

 This repository contains the **frontend implementation** of the TAHO AI Chatbot, a multilingual AI-powered chatbot that helps users check grammar in **English, French, and German**.
 The frontend is built using **React**, **Next.js**, and **TailwindCSS**, and it connects to a backend via **WebSockets** for real-time communication.